hubri-system/hubris-wiki/Character Options/Tags/Nature/Plant Growth III.md

 Tier: 2
 XP: 6
 ---

-Your plant effects fill in all spaces between where they spreads to and their existing area.
+Your [[Nature]] powers fill in all spaces between where they spread to and their existing area.